industriarchy/codopolis/README.md

 * Dogs need to be added
 * basic following algorithm
 * Programming needs to be added to Dogs
+* Saved scripts to preload
 * Resources need to be added
 * Creeps need to be added
 * Map needs to be made
 * Save on logouts and every 30 seconds?
+* Sidebar of flags

 Server is at 138.197.17.220